Callmich/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+ "To create a record on the server side of the client accessing the db"

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+  "It allows us to hash the password before saving it and decrypt it before checking if the person can log in"

 - [ ] What does bcrypt do to slow down attackers?
+  "It hashes the pasword a ton making it very difficult to crack"

 - [ ] What are the three parts of the JSON Web Token?
+  Header, Payload, Signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.